 Vertical height gain to Mount Cook's high peak is nearly 1,700 metres (5,300 ft) from Plateau Hut.
 After an alpine start (01:00 am), the return time is normally around 15-18 hours, but can be longer.

 Climbing Season | Late October through late-December

-The route normally becomes impassable from mid to late-January due to extensive crevassing, rock fall and serac collapse hazard.
+The route normally becomes impassable from January due to extensive crevassing, rock fall and serac collapse hazard.
 We recommend booking to complete your expedition before Christmas

 The 6-day package gives time to: